How to Grow and Care for Locust Trees

 Yellow Leaves

-If your Locust tree’s leaves turn yellow, it could be due to overwatering, nutrient deficiency, or pest issues.
+If your Locust tree’s leaves turn yellow, it may be due to overwatering, nutrient deficiency, or pest issues.
 Check the soil moisture and adjust your watering schedule accordingly.

 Propagation Guide